Formerly called "Dual Enrollment"

 Structured Remote: synchronous learning meaning you are expected to attend virtual meetings.

-All dually enrolled students must fill out the Dual Credit Refusal Form.
-This indicates whether or not the student wishes to receive both high school and college credit.
+All Jumpstart students must fill out the Dual Credit Acceptance/Refusal Form.
+This indicates whether or not the student wishes to receive both high school and/or only college credit.

-If you do not wish to receive high school credit for the MC course, complete Parts I, II, and III on this form before returning the form to the school's Dual Enrollment Program Assistant (DEPA).
+If you do not wish to receive high school credit for the MC course, complete Parts I, II, and III on this form before returning the form to your school's counselor and then to the Dual Enrollment Program Assistant (DEPA).